Safa-Saber/age-at-first-marriage-analysis/0_domain_study/README.md

 - Are younger generations in each country delaying marriage?
 - What role do education systems play in different regions?

-### For Future Research
-- Conduct qualitative interviews in countries with different marriage patterns
-- Link marriage age data to education and economic indicators
-- Analyze policy interventions and their effectiveness
-- Study within-country regional variation

 ---